suchjs/vp-suchjs/docs/en/api.md

     - `datas` The entire mocking data that has been generated when the `mocker` runs to the current field, the data is gradually generated in a depth-first manner.

     - `mocker` The mocker object instance used by the current field, which has a `parent` mocker object and a `root` mocker object, organized in a tree-like structure.
 At the same time, there is a `storeData` field on the object, which can be used to store some data that needs to be saved on the `mocker` object.
-For example, the `:id` type will save the id value generated last time, so that the data value can be maintained during the next generation, keep the data in updated.
+For example, the `:increment` type will save the id value generated last time, so that the data value can be maintained during the next generation, keep the data in updated.

     - `dpath` The current path value of the data field to be generated, similar to xml's `xpath`.